moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_tutorials.rst

 Reviewing Tutorials
 -------------------

-It is important that the tutorials are reivewed by those that are as close to the intended audience in their amount of experience with MoveIt.
+It is important that the tutorials are reviewed by those that are as close as possible to the intended audience in their amount of experience with MoveIt.

 Awesome Examples
 ----------------